BradyRyun/StockChecker/README.md

 **Goals for the Project**
 - Send email notifications
-- Create GUI
+- Create GUI or convert to Django Web App
 - Host on a Heroku web server and run task at the beginning of the trading day and at the end.
-- Write information to CSV file
+- Write stock information to CSV file
+- Add ability to purchase stocks